NuriddinovMA/Charm/README.md

     - "contact_count" - the summ of contacts on simulated hi-c map;
     - "heterozygous" - "YES" if *all* rearrengments are heterozygous; "NO" if *all* rearrengments are homozygous;
     - "one_as_null" - if "YES" contacts == 1 are processed as 0 \("YES" should be used for the whole genomic Hi-C, and "NO" should be used for the enriched Hi-C, like promoter-capture\);
-    - "simulation_id" - the preferred name of simulations.
+    - "reference_id" - the preferred name of database.
   * [preprocessing] section
     - "path_to_hic" - the path to your hic-file;
   * [SVs] section
     - "path_to_svs_list" - the path to the your file with the [description of rearrangments](https://github.com/NuriddinovMA/Charm#the-svs-description);
-    - "rearrangment_id" - the unique id of simulated rearrangment from your SVs list;
+    - "simulation_id" - the unique id of simulated rearrangment from your SVs list;
   * [simulation] section
     - "predict_null_contacts" - use or "cov_mult_f"/"cov_sq_f"/"cov_mult_f1"/"cov_sq_f1" for whole genomic Hi-C, "cov_mixed_f"/"cov_mixsq_f"/"cov_mixed_f1"/"cov_mixsq_f1" for enriched Hi-C
   * [hic]